All ground transportation operators must keep their accounts in compliance. That means:

 Ground Transportation transactions are being conducted online and touch free.
-Operators are requested to submit completed forms and all required documents by email to firstname.lastname@example.org.
+Operators may submit a service request at http://lax.to/gtservicerequest.
 Once all documentation is received and validated, staff will contact you to complete the transaction.
 In-person service is ONLY to physically receive or return a vehicle transponder.
-All documents MUST be received via email (email@example.com) and approved by the Permits staff prior to making an in-person appointment to receive a new vehicle transponder.
+All documents MUST be received and approved by the Permits staff prior to staff assignment of an appointment time to receive a new vehicle transponder.
 Any in-person interactions conducted adhere to Centers for Disease Control and Prevention (CDC), Los Angeles County and City of Los Angeles requirements and guidelines including social distancing and face coverings.

 No. If your insurance is expired, revoked or “not approved”, you should not be driving in the Airport.
 You must have current and approved commercial vehicle insurance at all times to operate at LAX.

 Insurance documents must be uploaded by your insurance agent directly to the LAWA PINS Advantage System with the job code sent you, the Operator, from firstname.lastname@example.org.
 Be sure to check your spam/junk folder.
 The Hold Harmless Agreement should be sent directly to email@example.com.
 For questions, contact firstname.lastname@example.org.
 The Ground Transportation Office does not accept insurance forms.

 Find the LAX Ground Transportation Rules and Regulations here.
 Operators are responsible for ensuring all drivers are knowledgeable and comply with the rules and regulations set forth.

 For more information, visit Transportation Charter Party (TCP) Permit Information

 For more information, visit Transportation Network Company (TNC) Permit Information